S-a-a-h/S-a-a-h/README.md

 # Hi, I'm Samia

 ### Currently on my journey to becoming a Cloud Engineer through AiCore Bootcamp
-All of my repos are currently relative to trailing GitHub functionality
+All of my repos are currently relative to trialing GitHub functionality

 <!--